tonytw1/osm-jigsaw/osm-jigsaw-parser/README.md

 ## OpenStreetMap Jigsaw

-Parses an OSM protocol buffer extract and produces a sorted graph of areas.
+Parses an OSM protocol buffer extract and produces a sorted graph of the areas found in that extract.

 ### Usage